platformio/platformio-core/README.rst

 ``platformio install``
 ~~~~~~~~~~~~~~~~~~~~~~

-*Platformio* has pre-built development platforms with related packages.
+*PlatformIO* has pre-built development platforms with related packages.
 You
 can install one of them:

 .. code-block:: bash